hridaypradhan/hridaypradhan/README.md

 - 🔭 I’m currently working on a simple tic tac toe game to be played on multiple devices using Flutter and Firebase
-- 🌱 I’m currently learning native Android app development
+- 🌱 I’m currently learning API development with node.js
 - 👯 I’m looking to collaborate on Flutter projects
 - 🤔 I’m looking for help with Flutter state management strategies
 - 😄 Pronouns: He/His